panxinmiao/shadertoy/README.md

 This is a Shadertoy implementation based on [wgpu-py](https://github.com/pygfx/wgpu-py).

 ## Introduction
-This project provides a "screen pixel shader programming interface" similar to [Shadertoy](https://www.shadertoy.com/), enabling you to easily research, build, or test shaders using WGSL via WGPU.
+This project provides a "screen pixel shader programming interface" similar to [Shadertoy](https://www.shadertoy.com/), enabling you to easily research, build, or test shaders using WGSL via WGPU([wgpu-py](https://github.com/pygfx/wgpu-py)).

 It supports both WGSL and GLSL shaders.
 You can almost directly copy code from the [Shadertoy](https://www.shadertoy.com/) website and run it.